Basin-wide Fish Assessment

 The Butte Fire struck Calaveras County on September 9, 2015, destroying over 800 homes and residences in 22 days.
 The entire Calaveras Watershed was burned, much of this classified as a “high severity” burn, along with much of the larger Mokelumne Watershed within which it sits.
 In the wake of the fire, the remaining communities are struggling to recover with no Office of Emergency Services staff for the County, a dearth of available housing, and now, El Niño winter conditions.
 Winter rains not only pose a challenge for Calaveras residents living out of tents and other impermanent structures, but also create massive potential for erosion.
 High severity wildfires kill vegetation that normally absorb precipitation and reduce runoff, and also create hydrophobic soil.
 These factors combined create dangerous situations for stability in the landscape and for water quality locally and downstream.

 Decades of fire suppression coupled with histories of clear-cutting and unsustainable logging practices have left forested ecosystems of the Sierra Nevada in a dangerous state.
-These ecosystems are adapted to fire, which maintain open space between large trees and control the density of shrubs and shade-tolerant conifers.
+These ecosystems are adapted to fire, which maintained open space between large trees and controled the density of shrubs and shade-tolerant conifers.
 However, the mismanagement of these forests have left them choked with vegetation and stocked with an abundance of fuel, leading to the catastrophic wildfires that are becoming the norm for rural Sierra Nevada communities.
 However, perceptions regarding forest management and controlled burning are changing, and there is a renewed sense of stewardship among California to restore its forests to the managed and open spaces that they once were.
 With the increase in biomass that is removed from the forests during restoration, there is a need for outlets to take these stocks.

 Calaveras Healthy Impact Product Solutions (CHIPS) is a local non-profit located in the foothills of the Sierra Nevada in Calaveras County.
 CHIPS is invested in restoring the forests that surround the local communities, and creating jobs by employing residents to participate in fuels reduction crews.
 CHIPS is interested in taking this restoration further by implementing a combined heat and power facility in Wilseyville, which will provide heat and electricity by combusting fuels that result from restoration.
-Previous Sierra Fellow, Robert Zellers, helped CHIPS lay the foundation for outreach related to this project in the form of a radio show, as well as assisting in the preparation of a major grant to support the facility.
-Bryce Henney recently joined the Sierra Fellows team to continue this work, including assistance with permitting, contracting, and implementation of this facility.
-By assisting with the creation of the facility, the Bryce and CHIPS will help ensure that Wilseyville and the surround communities can continue to maintain healthy forests and reduce their susceptibility to future catastrophic wildfire events.
+Previous Sierra Fellows, Robert Zellers helped CHIPS lay the foundation for outreach related to this project in the form of a radio show, as well as assisting in the preparation of a major grant to support the facility.
+Later Bryce Henney joined the Sierra Fellows team to continue this work, including assistance with permitting, contracting, and implementation of this facility.
+By assisting with the creation of the facility, the Bryce and CHIPS will help ensure that Wilseyville and the surrounding communities can continue to maintain healthy forests and reduce their susceptibility to future catastrophic wildfire events.